andriwild/mitwelten-website/content/en/interventions/ecosystem/_index.md

     <div class="row px-0 gx-5">
         <div class="col-md-6">
             <p class="justify">
                 To learn more about the local bird life, we analyzed the three Field Study Sites.
-We first defined locations with different habitat types, recorded the singing activities with audio loggers (AudioMoth, <a href="https://www.openacousticdevices.info">openacousticdevices.info</a>), and analyzed the bird species using a data pipeline based on the machine learning (ML) model BirdNET.
+We first defined locations with different habitat types, recorded the singing activities with audio loggers (<a href="https://www.openacousticdevices.info">AudioMoth</a>), and analyzed the bird species using a data pipeline based on the machine learning (ML) model BirdNET.
             </p>
             <h4 class="mt-3">Data Collection and Methods</h4>
             <p  class="justify">